-- Kitec® is a brand of plastic piping used in hot and cold water supplies to plumbing fixtures, and in heating systems with boilers.
+- Kitec® is a brand of plastic piping used in hot and cold water supplies to plumbing fixtures and in heating systems with boilers.
 It was made from 1995 to 2007.

 - It is cross-linked polyethylene (PEX).
 It often has a thin layer of aluminum embedded between the inner and outer PEX walls.
 That type is called PEX-AL-PEX.
-The aluminum prevents oxygen moving through the pipe walls.
+The aluminum prevents oxygen from moving through the pipe walls.
 Oxygen can lead to corrosion of boilers, for example.